greenrobotllc/codefrog-help/help/mas/ai-coder-coderabbit-augment.md

    - Verify no regressions introduced
    - Check edge cases

-2. **Update Tasks:**
+2. **Update Tasks in CodeFrog:**
-   - Mark tasks as completed
+   - Manually mark tasks as completed in CodeFrog, or delete completed tickets (one or all) as an alternative
-   - Add notes about the fix
+   - Add notes about the fix before marking complete or deleting
    - Link to commit or PR

-3. **Re-run CodeRabbit:**
+   - **Note:** CodeFrog does not automatically close tickets or mark PR comments as done

+3. **CodeRabbit Resolution Tracking:**
    - Push changes to PR
+   - CodeRabbit AI automatically verifies your fixes when you commit
+   - CodeRabbit marks PR comments as resolved once your changes are committed
-   - Let CodeRabbit re-review
-   - Verify issues are resolved
+   - Let CodeRabbit re-review to verify all issues are resolved

 ## Best Practices